fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The people of the twin cities transgressed against the bounds of God.
 According to the Quran, their sins included inhospitality and robbery  they hated strangers and robbed travellers, apart from other abuses and rape.
 It was their sin of sexual misconduct as well which was seen as particularly egregious, with Lut strongly chiding them for approaching men with sexual desire instead of women.
 Lut told and tried to help them to abandon their sinful ways, but they ridiculed him and threatened to evict him from the cities.
 Lut prayed to God and begged to be saved from the consequences of their sinful acts.

 ### Angels appear to Lut
 Then three Angels in the disguise of handsome young boys came to Lot, who became distressed knowing the character of the people, and feeling himself powerless to protect the visitors; he said: "This is a distressful day."
 When the people - overjoyed at the news of new young boys in the village - came to snatch them away from Lot, he tried to convince them to refrain from practising their lusts on the visitors, and offered his own daughters in marriage to them in return for the boys' free release, but they were unrelenting and replied "we have no need of your daughters: indeed you know quite well what we want!"
-The Qur'an remarks "... they moved blindly in the frenzy of approaching death".
+The Quran remarks "... they moved blindly in the frenzy of approaching death".

 ### Prophet Lut advised to leave the city
 Lot was powerless to protect the young boys, but they revealed to him that they were indeed Angels sent by Allah to punish the people for their transgressions.
 They advised Lot to leave the place during the night and not look back, informing him that his wife would be left behind on account of her sinful nature and that they "...were about to bring down upon the folk of this township a fury from the sky because they are evil-doers".
 Keeping his faith in Allah, Lot left his home and the cities during the night with his family and others who believed in him, and only his wife stayed behind.